Visual Arts Aptitude Programme

 Exploring Materials: staff will consider how creatively and confidently the applicant is able to use and manipulate the limited media available.
 Also considered will be the applicant’s ability to incorporate ‘mistakes’ into the overall design.
 Maximum mark 20

-Offers were made to successful applicants in descending order by aptitude test score to those who achieved a minimum of 20 points in the test.
-The outcome of a child’s performance in the Art Aptitude Test were released in October 2019.
+Offers will be made to successful applicants in descending order by aptitude test score to those who achieved a minimum of 20 points in the test.
+The outcome of a child’s performance in the Art Aptitude Test will be released in October 2021.

 Below are some examples of work by current students.
 Please click on individual images to see in full screen mode: